allenai/aspire/README.md

 `src/pre_process/pre_proc_{relish/scidocs/treccovid}.py`: Pre-process the evaluation datasets (RELISH, TRECCOVID, and SciDocs) into a format consumed by trained models and evaluation scripts.
 CSFCube data format matches the assumed format.
 Details about each dataset are as follows:

-- RELISH was created in [Brown et al. 2019](https://academic.oup.com/database/article/doi/10.1093/database/baz085/5608006?login=true).
-While I wasn't able to access the link in the publication.
-I was able to obtain a copy of the dataset from: [link](http://pubannotation.org/projects/RELISH-DB).
-Dataset splits are created in `pre_proc_relish.py`.

-- TRECCOVID presents an ad-hoc search dataset.
-The versions of the dataset used may be accessed here: [query topics](https://ir.nist.gov/covidSubmit/data/topics-rnd5.xml), [relevance annotations](https://ir.nist.gov/covidSubmit/data/qrels-covid_d5_j0.5-5.txt), and the metadata for papers is obtained from the [CORD-19](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html) dataset in the [2021-06-21](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/2021-06-21/metadata.csv) release.
-The function `get_qbe_pools` in `pre_proc_treccovid.py`, converts the dataset in its original form to the reformulated form, TRECCOVID-RF, used in the paper.
-Dataset splits are created in `pre_proc_treccovid.py`.

-- SciDocs is obtained from: [link](https://github.com/allenai/scidocs).
-The dataset splits supplied alongside the original dataset are used as is.

-- CSFCube is obtained from: [link](https://github.com/iesl/CSFCube).
-The dataset splits supplied alongside the original dataset are used as is.

 `src/pre_process/{pre_proc_buildreps.py/pp_gen_nearest.py}`: Contain code to generate rankings over the evaluation datasets for consumption with a trained model.
 Most of the results reported in the paper are generated with the `CachingTrainedScoringModel` class in `pp_gen_nearest.py`.

 `src/evaluation/ranking_eval.py`: Script for generating eval metrics.